sezsucu/env/docs/mac.md

 Select the files you want to do a quick look at, then press space bar or `⌘ + Y`.
 Now you can use back and forward buttons to browse through the selected files.

+#### To go home in finder
+Press `⇧ + ⌘ + H`

+#### Renaming multiple files
+Select as many files and folders as you need to rename and right click and choose "Rename XX Items".
+Here you can choose replace text, add text or format, each with a different way to rename items.

+#### To duplicate a file
+While the item is selected, press `⌘ + D`

+#### To make an alias
+While the item is selected, press `⌘ + L`

+#### To open a file
+While the item is selected, press `⌘ + O`

+#### Copying a file
+Hold the `(Option) ⌥` key while dragging the selected items and release the mouse button.

+#### Create an alias by dragging title bar icon in a document
+You can create an alias by dragging title bar icon in a document.
+You can drag this title bar icon to any app on the Dock to open it with.

+#### Press space bar in order to make spring-loaded folders open immediately
+Instead of waiting for the spring-loaded folders to open while moving or copying an item, you can also adjust the delay through preferences -> accessibility -> mouse and trackpad -> spring-loading delay.